 Protein balls, made with protein powder, are somewhat of a new snack.
 In fact, protein powder didn’t even exist before the 1950’s (source).
 According to the article, “the first protein powder marketed to weightlifters, containing soy beans, wheat germ and sea kelp.”

-Now, only a few short decades later, protein powder and protein powder recipes is an 18 billion dollar industry.
+Now, only a few short decades later, protein powder and protein powder recipes make up an 18 billion dollar industry.

 After realizing you could get a whopping 20+ grams of protein from protein powder, without having to drink it, I was hooked on protein powder recipes.
 Eating my calories, rather than drinking them is so much more satiating!